What is a B2B contact database?

 Integrations determine adoption.
 If your reps have to export CSVs and manually upload them to Salesforce, they won't use the database.
 Native CRM sync and API access remove friction and drive usage.

-Evaluating providers requires testing, not just demos.
+Evaluating vendors requires testing, not just demos.
 Run a proof of concept with your own account list before you commit.
 Ask specific questions about methodology.
 Watch for vague answers or resistance to trials.

 Use these questions to separate quality vendors from weak ones:

 Refresh frequency matters because contact data decays fast.
 Ask how quickly the database reflects promotions, departures, and new hires.
-The best providers update records within days of a change, not months.
+The best vendors update records within days of a change, not months.

 Coverage testing prevents buyer's remorse.
 Upload a sample of your target accounts and ask the vendor to show match rates.
-If they can only find contacts at a third of your target companies, the database won't serve your needs.
-Look for match rates above 70% in your core markets.
+As a rule of thumb, match rates below 70% in your core markets typically signal insufficient coverage for reliable prospecting, though your acceptable threshold depends on territory size and ICP density.

 Compliance protects you from fines and reputation damage.
 Verify that the vendor has opt-out mechanisms and sources data through compliant methods.
 Non-compliant data isn't worth the risk.